 This Valentine’s Day, we’re reminding you to maintain those loving relationships and celebrate your personal connections.
 We are also showcasing an important Australian program (Celebrate Ageing), and its various initiatives promoting love and kindness for people living with dementia.

-Photograph of Ann Peitsch (above) appears on the Museum of Love.
+Photograph of Ann Pietsch (above) appears on the Museum of Love.
 Photograph taken by Lisa White, The Social Photographer.

 The Museum of Love